 Q: What is a legal divorce?

-A: A divorce is the dissolution of a marriage.
+A: Divorce is the dissolution of a marriage.
 After divorce, both parties are free to remarry.
 During typical divorce proceedings, the couple's assets and debts will be divided and the care and custody of any children will be determined.
 Each state has its own distinct divorce laws.

 Q: What are "fault divorce" and "no-fault divorce"?